zaskem/Google-Form-Merge-to-Document/HowToSetupAndUse.md

 }
 ```

 Add the code (select all/copy/paste) from this repository's `MergeData.gs` file.
-Using the disk icon, save the code.
+Using the disk icon, File menu, or ctrl-S keyboard shortcut, save the code.

 Edit or rename the project's name (in the header above the File...Help menus) as you see fit.
 You can also edit the individual script's file name if you feel so moved.
 Neither of the renaming steps are necessary.